Information about our Nursery

 Which adults work in nursery?

-8:50 Registration and carpet time to introduce activities or read a story.
+8:50 Registration and time to introduce activities or teach phonics and Literacy.

-9:10 Small Group time – we aim for your child to work with three different adults to introduce them to a Literacy, Maths and Topic based task each week.
+9:10 Small Group time – Children complete a Literacy, Maths and Topic based task each week.
 These tend to be practical tasks such as treasure hunts, acting stories, games and problem solving e.g. How could you build a bridge across this river for the three goats?
 How can you share these people between the two hot air balloons?
 This broadens their play, introduces them to new children and helps us to get to know their interests and abilities so we can plan for their individual needs.

-9:30 Child Initiated Learning (Play time!)
-We will provide a range of resources and activities, inside and outside, for the children to choose from, including sand, water, computers, playdough, small world play, instruments, investigation resources, construction and role play.
-Adults can then observe, play alongside and extend their learning through careful questioning and challenges.
-This helps the children to develop their social skills and become interested, self-motivated learners.
+9:30 Child Initiated Learning.
+We provide a range of resources and activities, including sand, water, computers, playdough, small world play, instruments, investigation resources, construction and role play.
+Adults observe, play alongside and extend learning through careful questioning and challenges.
+This helps the children to develop social skills and become interested, self-motivated learners.

-10:55 Wash hands and have a snack – we provide milk, water, fruit and vegetables.
-The children take turns to be snack helpers.
-Water is also available throughout the morning.
+10:25 Wash hands and have a snack – we provide milk, water, fruit and vegetables.
+The children sit at tables to chat and share the food.
+Water is available throughout the morning.

-In addition to this, each week we do cooking, birthday assembly in school, PE in the hall, choosing book bags and maths bags to take home and creating role play areas.
+In addition to this, each week we do cooking, PE, create role play areas and the children choose book bags and maths bags to take home.

 Dressing for Nursery

-We encourage our nursery children to wear the Woodside school sweatshirt/cardigan with a yellow polo top and grey trousers/skirt/dress – it is a working uniform for our practical curriculum.
-It is great if they wear trousers/skirt and shoes that they can manage themselves.
-They do not need a book bag or PE kit but we do request that children bring a pair of wellington boots to keep at nursery and wear coats, gloves sun hats etc as appropriate.
+We encourage our nursery children to wear the Woodside school sweatshirt/cardigan with a white polo top and grey trousers/skirt/dress – it is a working uniform for our practical curriculum.
+It is great if they wear clothes and shoes that they can manage themselves.
+They do not need a book bag or PE kit but we do request that children bring a pair of wellington boots to keep at nursery and wear coats, gloves, sun hats etc. as appropriate.

-How does Woodside best prepare the children for starting nursery?
+How does Woodside prepare the children for starting nursery?

 What happens at collecting time?

-Parents come in the side gate (next to the staff car park), walk across the playground and wait outside nursery.
-At 11:50 we open the top door and call the children out one at a time when we see the person authorised to collect them.
+Parents come in the front gate, walk around the school and wait outside nursery.
+At 11:50/12:20/3:20 we open the top door and call the children out one at a time when we see the person authorised to collect them.
 Parents must write on a board (just inside the nursery door) if anyone different is collecting their child on that day.
 If plans change during the morning, please ring nursery on 01707 888333 and we will write it on the board for you.
 If you are late to collect, please phone us and we will wait with your child in nursery.
-If no-one collects your child by 12:00, our school office will contact you.
+If no-one collects your child by 12:00/3:30, our school office will contact you.

 How do I find out how my child is getting on at nursery?